Xxathyx/MediaPlayer/README.md

 ### How to setup your own audio handling server :

-In order to setup you own audio handling server you will need to have a web-server that supports HTTP protocol, then download and place https://github.com/Xxathyx/MediaPlayer-server jar archive, somewhere in your server, most likely in a folder in which the program could write and read informations, so make sure to put in a folder only with write-execute permissions.
+In order to setup you own audio handling server you will need to have a web-server that supports HTTP protocol and Java installed on it, then download and place https://github.com/Xxathyx/MediaPlayer-server jar archive, somewhere in your server, most likely in a folder in which the program could write and read informations, so make sure to put in a folder only with write-execute permissions.

 Then make it run everytime on web-server startup by creating a service file such as